The-Flying-Dev/Template-Driven-Website/README.md

 - This project uses a ready made html and css template inside of a Rails app.
-- It is a out-of-the-box user-friendly project.
+- It is an out-of-the-box user-friendly project.
 - The goal was to use one Controller and One view to render the template.